andreipfeiffer/css-in-js/README.md

 Didn't manage to start it with Next.js + TypeScript.
 The [official example](https://github.com/vercel/next.js/tree/canary/examples/with-astroturf) uses an older version of Next.js.

-The solution is not that popular, but it was the first to use `.css` extraction with colocated styles.
+The solution is not that popular, but it was the first to use `.css` extraction with collocated styles.

 ### Otion